Never walk alone at night.

 Program these numbers in your cell phone and put them in a prominent place in your apartment, such as a message board or hanging on your refrigerator, so that you are able to quickly dial them.

-Get into a routine of locking your doors and windows
+Get into a routine of locking your doors and windows.

 Lock the doors and windows of your room and/or apartment when you leave the premises and as soon as you return.
 Be sure to keep your keys in your hand so that you are able to lock your doors immediately after coming and going.
 This will prevent intruders from having easy access.

-Learn some self-defense techniques
+Learn some self-defense techniques.

 Most colleges offer some type of self-defense course or seminar that students can take.
 It is important to learn how to defend yourself should you ever be put into a situation where you would need to.
+The Health Education and Services Center often offers self-defense classes.
+Contact the staff at the front desk for class dates and times.

-Keep expensive belongings hidden
+Keep expensive belongings hidden.

 When walking alone, keep expensive belongings, such as laptops, hidden.
 This will make you less of a target to thieves and attackers.